SmithWillSuffice/ohanga-pai/content/empirical/200_00_mmtodes_working_models.md

 # "Total stock of loans and debt securities issued by households as a share of GDP."
 https://www.imf.org/external/datamapper/api/v1//HH_LS/NZL
 ```
-Since the IMF table is two years behind, ut the variation smooth, I think
+Since the IMF table is two years behind, but the variation smooth, I think
 a simple cubic spline extrapolation is ok.

 The ratio has changed over time: